Jawbone/JBChartView/Customization.md

     - (CGFloat)lineChartView:(JBLineChartView *)lineChartView dimmedSelectionOpacityAtLineIndex:(NSUInteger)lineIndex
     {
-        // Return new opacity (0.0 to hide completely, and 1.0 to have no effect) }
+        // Return unselected line opacity (0.0 to hide completely, and 1.0 to have no effect) }

+The dot selection opacity (default 0%) can also be modified via:

+	- (CGFloat)lineChartView:(JBLineChartView *)lineChartView dimmedSelectionDotOpacityAtLineIndex:(NSUInteger)lineIndex
+	{
+		// Return unselected dot opacity (0.0 to hide completely and 1.0 to have no effect) }

 If you don't want a line to be selectable: